How Many Calories Break a Fast? - An In-Depth Guide

 A wooden bowl of himalayan pink salt with a full spoon of salt perched on top.
 Himalayan pink salt naturally supplies electrolytes.

-Water fasting, which involves consuming only water for extended periods, poses risks due to the absence of nutrient intake and the flushing away of essential minerals like sodium, potassium, and magnesium through increased urination.
+Water fasting, which involves consuming only water for extended periods when intermittent fasting, poses risks due to the absence of nutrient intake and the flushing away of essential minerals like sodium, potassium, and magnesium through increased urination.

 This mineral depletion can lead to electrolyte imbalances, affecting heart rhythm, muscle function, and overall cellular operations.
 The absence of calorie intake can also strain the body, potentially leading to muscle loss, weakened immunity, vitamin deficiencies, and, in severe cases, organ failure.